Prathamesh-Narvekar/Network-Topology/Physical_Topologies/Bus_Topology/README.md

   - When the conductor speaks, the message goes to all speakers.
   - Every passenger hears it, but only those who need the info act on it.

+## Applications
+- Small LANs (Local Area Networks)
+  - Used in early Ethernet networks where a single coaxial cable connected all computers.
+Ideal for small setups because it’s cheap and easy to install.
+- Broadcast Networks
+  - Perfect for situations where the same message needs to reach all devices, like announcements or alerts.
+- Temporary Networks
+  - Great for quick setups in labs or testing environments because it’s simple and requires minimal hardware.

 ## Advantages
 - Easy to set up.